Size ranking: 47th

 Sextans above the coils of Hydra, illustrated in the Atlas Coelestis of John Flamsteed (1729).
 For the original depiction by Hevelius, see here.

-Hevelius had continued to make naked-eye sightings with his sextant throughout his life, even though telescopes were available; it was perhaps to demonstrate the keenness of his eyes that he formed Sextans out of such faint stars, as he also did with another of his inventions, Lynx.
+Hevelius had continued to make naked-eye sightings with his sextant throughout his life, even though he used telescopes for observing the Moon and planets; it was perhaps to demonstrate the keenness of his eyes that he formed Sextans out of such faint stars, as he also did with another of his inventions, Lynx.
 The brightest star in Sextans is of magnitude 4.5 and none of the stars are named.

 Three stars in Sextans formed the Chinese constellation Tianxiang, ‘celestial minister’, symbolizing the prime minister, although sources differ as to which three stars these were.